ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 Unless otherwise noted, all terms take on the meaning as defined in [SOP-0007 Complaint Handling](https://docs.google.com/document/d/1DcWocJumuyz08Apx0MkE6aZD6Zh0Hq9PdXOACBLskZU/edit) and [21 CFR 803 Medical Device Reporting](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=803).

+A "reportable event" means:

+1. An event that user facilities become aware of that reasonably suggests that a device has or may have caused or contributed to **a death or serious injury** or

+2. An event that manufacturers or importers become aware of that reasonably suggests that one of their marketed devices:

+* (i) May have caused or contributed to a death or serious injury, or

+* (ii) Has malfunctioned and that the device or a similar device marketed by the manufacturer or importer would be **likely to cause or contribute to a death or serious injury** if the malfunction were to recur.

 ## Summary of Medical Device Reporting Policy
 * 1. If MDN becomes aware of a Reportable Event, MDN will file an MDR as follows: